10042019_Andrea_Dahr_BTP_061.jpg

 Link Between Talc and Asbestos

 Talc is a naturally occurring mineral that is mined in the Earth.
-It is often mined in close proximity of asbestos.
+It is often mined in close proximity to asbestos.
 There is a risk that mined talc can be contaminated with asbestiform fibers.
 Asbestiform fibers are carcinogens that are linked to mesothelioma.
 There is no safe level of exposure to asbestos.
 Sadly, the link between talc, asbestos and ovarian cancer was made as far back as the 1970s.
 Due to corporate influence on regulation, there have been efforts to hide this, and talc continues to be used in products today.

 Testing For Asbestos in Talc